Testing multiplayer games with artificial network conditions

 For testing release builds we suggest using Clumsy if you're on Windows and Network Link Conditioner if you're on macOS or iOS.
 A scriptable alternative to Network Link Conditioner on macOS is dummynet, which offers great control and comes packaged with the operating system.

-While artificial latency is great for simulating network conditions during development - it will not accurately emulate real world conditions.
-We recommend to test your game frequently on the targeted platforms and real live networking conditions.
+While artificial latency is great for simulating network conditions during development - it won't accurately emulate real world conditions.
+We recommend to test your game often on the targeted platforms and real live networking conditions.